RayAndrade/CSharpStudy/Creational/AbstractFactory/uml/README.md

 Concrete Product defines a product object to be created by the corresponding concrete factory

-lient: uses only interfaces declared by Abstract Factory and Abstract Product classes
+client: uses only interfaces declared by Abstract Factory and Abstract Product classes